zhaoshuoxp/czi_rna/README.md

 We used Cellchat to investigate cell-cell communications in our scRNA-Seq data, as outlined in `cellchat.ipynb`.

 ### Rebutal
 In response to the comments from the Cell Genomics reviewers, we conducted additional analyses using our datasets.
 This included detailed sub-clustering of the major cell types, supplementary GWAS enrichment tests, additional quality control, and meta-information. etc..
-The code for implementing these analyses can be found in `Rebuttal.ipynb`, and the scDRS analysis for the GWAS enrichment test is available in `scDRS.ipynb`.
+The code for implementing these analyses can be found in `Rebuttal.ipynb`, the scDRS analysis for the GWAS enrichment test is available in `scDRS.ipynb` and the quantification analysis of staining images is included in `ImageQuant`.